kanidm/kanidm/kanidm_book/src/posix_accounts.md

     # group
     william:x:654401105:

-Other systems like FreeIPA use a plugin that generates a UPG as a database record on creation of the account.
+Other systems like FreeIPA use a plugin that generates a UPG as a seperate group entry on creation of the account.
+This means there are two entries for an account, and they must be kept in lock-step.

 Kanidm does neither of these.
 As the GID number of the user must be unique, and a user implies the UPG must exist, we can generate UPG's on-demand from the account.